minhnguyen290304/Customer-Experience-Intelligence-From-Operational-Analytics-to-Intelligent-Automation/README.md

 # 1. Business Objectives

-The primary objective of this project is to develop an integrated Customer Experience Operations Intelligence solution capable of supporting operational decision-making through data-driven analytics and intelligent automation.
+The primary objective of this project is to develop an integrated Customer Support Intelligence solution capable of supporting operational decision-making through data-driven analytics and intelligent automation.

 Specifically, the project aims to:

 - Build a reliable analytical dataset by integrating customer support ticket records with SLA tracking data.
 - Measure operational performance through business-hour SLA calculations and operational KPIs.
 - Analyze ticket volume, SLA compliance, agent productivity, and service-level performance using interactive dashboards.
-- Discover recurring customer concerns through Customer Voice Analytics using Topic Modeling.
+- Analyze customer feedback using NLP Topic Modeling to identify recurring support issues and customer concerns.
 - Design an AI-powered automation workflow capable of automatically generating executive operational reports and critical incident alerts.

-Ultimately, the project demonstrates how organizations can move beyond descriptive reporting by combining operational analytics and artificial intelligence to support faster, re informed managerial decisions.
+Ultimately, the project demonstrates how organizations can move beyond descriptive reporting by combining operational analytics and artificial intelligence to support faster, and more informed operational decision-making.

 ---